Skip to content

 Communication Is Key

-Good communication is important.
+Good tenant communication is important.
 It means being clear when you talk to others.
 Whether it’s landlords, tenants, or workers, everyone should know what’s going on.
 Answering questions quickly and telling people about important things helps avoid problems.

 Making sure properties are safe is a big part of your job.
 Regular checks help you find and fix problems early.
 Fixing things fast keeps tenants happy and makes sure landlords’ investments stay good.